brunscii/astro-blog-site/src/content/blog/lifestyle/media_server.md

 Having seen the power of jellyfin a few years back, I decided to run a media server for my TV.
 It worked pretty well on windows and did a fair job of figuring out what my media was.
 The problem?
 My file server runs linux.
 I only have bout 7 TB in my desktop and, while that sounds like a enough for a decent server, most of my space is taken up by steam games.

 I have a file server for a reason.
 I wanted a backup of my movies, tv shows, drives, games, and whatever else.
 Currently it isn't set up how I would like due to budget cuts.
 Eventually I want to set up a RAIDZ1 configuration with several 20 TB drives.
-Until then however, we will have to settle for the many 1 and 2 TB drives hoddled together JBOD style in this raggety old computer.
+Until then, we will have to settle for the many 1 and 2 TB drives hoddled together JBOD style in this raggety old computer.

-This server is made from an on gaming computer that was mid at the time.
+This "server" is made from an on gaming computer that was mid tier when I built it.
 It's AMD from before AMD was good.
 AMD from when their stock sank to $2 a share.
-That's right, in case you don't remember, the fx-8150 was one of the chips that led AMD into the grave.
+That's right, in case you don't remember, the fx-8150 was one of the chips that almost led AMD into the grave.
 AMD released the first "eight core" desktop processor and I had to have it.
 I was happy with the dual core Athlon CPU I had years before so I chose the FX-8150.

-Ahh the 8150, a hot, slow, turd of a processor.
-It claimed to have 8 cores but the cores shared resources for every 2 cores making it seem more like a 4 core with hyper threading.
+Ahh the 8150.
+A hot, slow, turd of a processor.
+It claimed to have 8 cores but the cores shared resources for every 2 cores making it seem more like a 4 core with hyper-threading than a true 8 core CPU.
 In fact, AMD had to pay $12 million is a settlement over the fact that the claimed it was an 8 core CPU.
+Never got my money AMD...

-Thankfully AMD has recovered and makes some very nice desktop and server class chips now.
+Fortunately, AMD has recovered and makes some very nice desktop and server class chips now.
+Unfortunately, they are priced at a premuim as well.

-The GPU in the server is a 980ti Hybrid.
+The GPU in the "server" is a 980ti Hybrid from the once great EVGA.
 A water cooled beast of a graphics card for the time.
-Unfortunately it's 5 generations too old to be useful.
+While it was great at the time, it's 5 generations too old to be useful today.
 It sucks at x265 and x264 transcoding.
 It doesn't support AV1 or HEVC transcode and suffers from a bad case of NVIDIA sucking at linux support.

 Even the most basic of Intel CPUs can do these things.
 CPUs are way worse at these tasks but Quick Sync is a beast.
 In fact, Quick Sync came out right around the time of this AMD flop that is in here.

+Why did you buy this overpriced card to pair with such a weak CPU?
+I didn't, it was given to me for fixing someone elses computer when it was only a single generation old.

+Anyways, that's enough rambling.
+On to the actual point of this post.

 ## Jellyfin is great, until it isn't